alexyingchen/accessguide/content/programmers.md

 Source for svg application: [Deque](https://www.deque.com/blog/creating-accessible-svgs/)

 ### P19.
 Provide a way to resize text up to 200%
 > Why is this text so tiny?
-I have to zoom in a ton just to read anything.
+I can barely read it.

-User agents must provide a mechanism for the user to resize text up to 200%.
-Examples of this include: controls to zoom in and out and the ability to specify a preferred text size.
+Provide a mechanism for users to resize text up to 200%.
+Examples: zoom in/out controls, buttons that specify a preferred text size.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.4 AA